sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 4](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-4.png)

 Now we have a line graph of sales over time.
 Let's refine this a little bit.
-Say the executives are most interested in looking at the data from month to month, only for the year 2024.
+Say the executives are most interested in looking at the data from month to month for the year 2024.

 To switch the x-axis to show months instead of years, right-click the date dimension and select Month on the dropdown.